hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 | US West      | https://us1.data.cloud.hpe.com |

 #### Oops!
 What if I missed to copy the client secret for this instance of client credential?

+The client secret can be recreated inside the instance of create credentials by clicking on the three dots at the bottom menu.
+Select

 #### Nice!
 Can you give me an example of using the access token?